Krishna13M/Gemini-Research-Assistant/README.md

 ### 4. **Add your Gemini API Key**
 ```
-Create a .env file in the root directory:
+Create a '.env' file in the root directory:

 ```env
 GEMINI_API_KEY=your_google_gemini_api_key
 ```